Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/13_chapter-10.md

   return variable_1 ~= 1
 end)

--- Call a function half second with a true/false --Press "o" to stop the timer local on = true sol.timer.start(500, function()
+-- Call a function with a true/false
+--Press "o" to stop the timer
+local on = true
+sol.timer.start(500, function()